Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Analyze a conversation - Conversation Summarization

-first of all, you should prepare the input:
+First, you should prepare the input:

 ```C# Snippet:StartAnalyzeConversation_ConversationSummarization_Input
 var textConversationItems = new List<TextConversationItem>()